LazyCyborg/tmseegpy/README.md

 Mutanen TP, Biabani M, Sarvas J, Ilmoniemi RJ, Rogasch NC.
 Source-based artifact-rejection techniques available in TESA, an open-source TMS-EEG toolbox.
 Brain Stimulation.
 2020; In press.

-# TMS-EEG Data Preprocessing Pipeline
+## Example pipeline (that I used)

-This document outlines the standard preprocessing pipeline for TMS-EEG data analysis.
+This is the pipeline that I used after a lot of trial and error.
+The only way that I "validate" the pipeline is by checking if the final EEG-data looks reasonable, if the evoked plots contain some sort of TEPs and if the PCI-values are stabel across recordings.
+The pipeline is only tested on 10 recordings from the same healthy subject who either was awake or slightly somnolent.

 ## Initial Data Loading and Setup
 1. Load raw data from Neurone format
-2. Set random seed (default: 42)
+2. Set random seed (42)
 3. Create events from trigger channel ('STI 014')
 4. Remove non-EEG channels (e.g., EMG1)

 ## Stage 1: Initial TMS Artifact Handling
 5. First-pass TMS artifact removal
-   - Cut window: -2 to 10 ms around TMS pulse
+   - Cut window: -2 to 10 ms around TMS pulse and replace with zeros
 6. Initial interpolation of TMS artifact
    - Method: cubic
    - Interpolation window: 1.0 ms
    - Cut times: -2 to 10 ms

 ## Stage 2: Filtering and Epoching
-7. Apply frequency filters
+7. Apply frequency filters (I chose a 1 Hz lowpass since the final EEG data had some drift artifacts when using 0.1 Hz)
    - Low-pass: 1 Hz
    - High-pass: 45 Hz
    - Notch filter: 50 Hz (width: 2 Hz)